mvplab-codes/ProjectsTemplateMVPLab/backups/README.md

 # Backups

-As the name suggests, this directory is a *temporary* backup.
-It should not be used as a proper (conventional) backup directory.
+This directory serves as a *temporary* backup and is not intended to function as a standard or permanent backup location.
+Put your old and unused codes here.